gaurgarima/HUKA/README.md

 ## Prerequisites for installation

  * An installation of `Neo4j` graph database along with bulk-import utility.
-The framework currently uses XX version.
+The framework currently uses Neo4j 3.9.9 version.
 You can download Neo4j from their official download page (URL).
-Unzip the folder and rename it to neo4j and place it in lib directory of the file
+Unzip the folder and rename it to neo4j and place it in [lib/](lib/) directory of the file

- * Setup `MariaDB` XX.
-Along with jdbc pacakge () to access the SQL db.
+ * Setup open-source relational database `MariaDB` server [https://mariadb.org/download/].
+HUKA uses MariaDB 2.4.1.
+ Also, download MariaDB JDBC connector from [https://downloads.mariadb.org/connector-java/+releases/] and put the .jar files in directory [lib/](lib/).

- * `Jena` XX, a freely available XX system, can be downloaded from ().
-We require java apis which can be found in lib dir8ectory.
+ * `Apache Jena` .0, a freely available Java framework for semantic web applications, can be downloaded from (https://jena.apache.org/download/index.cgi).

- * We also need com.google.guava_1.6.0.jar java APIs (.jar).

-You need to download and move the jar files in appropriate duectories as mentioned along side.
+ Unzip and rename the downloaded folder to [jena]() and move it to [lib/](lib/). to the [lib/](lib/) folder of the repository.

+ * Finally, downlad Google core java library guava.jar from [http://www.java2s.com/Code/Jar/g/Downloadguavajar.htm] and move it directory [lib/](lib/). directory.

-You can also download all the java API using link (host all used apisXX).
+ User can either download each java APIs individually or can download all the APIs used in framework from [].

 ## Usage